ubccr/hpc-toolset-tutorial/ondemand/README.md

 ```

 That's it!
 Again, because `bc_num_slots` is convenience field, it already has a minimum of 1
-that you can't override, because it doesn't make sense to specify 0 or less cores.
+that you can't override, because it doesn't make sense to specify 0 or less nodes.

 #### Using script native attributes

 `script.native` attributes are way for us to specify _any_ arguments to the schedulers that
-we can't pre-define or have a good generic defining (like `queue_name` above).
+we can't pre-define or have a good generic definition like `queue_name` above.

 In this section we're going to put make OnDemand request memory through the sbatch's
 `--mem` argument.

 First, let's add it to the form like so.

-Here are descriptions of all the fields we applied to it.
+Here are descriptions of all the fields we'll apply to it.
 Note if the label was not
 not defined the default 'Memory' would have been OK.
 Also we don't really need the
 the help message here, it was really just for illustration.